What is a Gerund Phrase- Definition and Function with Examples

-Gerund Phrase: A form of a verb that ends in -ing is called a gerund.
+A form of a verb that ends in -ing is called a gerund.
 It is used as a noun in a sentence; therefore, it is also called a verbal noun.
 All gerunds end with –ing.
-A gerund phrase is a group of two or more words that act as a noun in a sentence.
+The gerund phrases are groups of two or more words that act as a noun in a sentence.

 The following are examples of a gerund.